Cronenworth homers in 9th, Padres win; Stanek, Astros tumble

 AP Sports Writer

+“We’re a super fun team up and down the lineup and I think when we’re playing our best, everybody’s having a great time, everybody’s dancing in dugout, pulling for each other,” Cronenworth said.
+“Kind of that swag thing, having fun.
+I think when we’re doing that on a day to day basis, everybody’s confident and it’s pretty tough to beat this team when we’re doing that.”

-Cronenworth, a first-time All-Star this season who has struggled at the plate recently, sent a drive to right-center off reliever Ryne Stanek for his 20th homer of the season.
-It was the first walk-off home run in his two-year career and his second game-winning hit.
+Cronenworth, who has struggled at the plate recently, sent a drive to right-center off reliever Ryne Stanek for his 20th homer of the season.
+It was the second game-winning hit of his two-year career.

 That play brought smiles from Stanek and his teammates.
 He didn’t look that way moments later when Cronenworth connected, immediately punching his glove with his right hand.